 Final Thoughts

 In the case of ITR-2 vs ITR-3, the decision will depend on the source of income.
-ITR-2 is your thing in case you are a salaried individual whose income is through house property or capital gains, among other investments.
+ITR-2 is applicable if you are a salaried individual with capital gains, more than two house properties, foreign assets, income above INR 50 lakh, or if you are a company director or hold unlisted equity shares.

 However, ITR-3 would be required in case of any business, professional, or trading income.
 It is important to study your sources of income and then file.
 In case of doubts, hire a tax professional or use reliable income tax software to prevent errors.